Jón Atli Benediktsson

-Jón Atli Benediktsson (born 19 May 1960) is the rector and president of the University of Iceland and professor in electrical and computer engineering at the university.
+Jón Atli Benediktsson (born 19 May 1960) was the rector and president of the University of Iceland and is a professor in electrical and computer engineering at the university.
 His research fields are remote sensing, image analysis, pattern recognition, machine learning, data fusion, analysis of biomedical signals and signal processing.
 He has published over 400 scientific articles in these fields and is one of the most influential scientists in the world according to Publons’ lists in 2018 and 2019.

 Education

 Jón Atli Benediktsson completed doctoral degree (PhD) in electrical engineering from Purdue University, West Lafayette, Indiana in 1990.
 The dissertation’s title is “Statistical Methods and Neural Network Approaches for Classification of Data from Multiple Sources”.
 At Purdue, he received the Stevan J. Kristof Award Outstanding Graduate Student Award in Remote Sensing (1991).
 He completed the MSEE degree in electrical engineering from Purdue in 1987.
 The title of the MSEE thesis is “Methods for Multisource Data Analysis in Remote Sensing”.
 Jón Atli completed his degree in electrical engineering at the University of Iceland in 1984.
 He graduated from Menntaskólinn í Reykjavík (Junior College in Reykjavik) in 1980.
 There he was on the school's debate team and the president of Vísindafélag Framtíðarinnar (science society of the school).
 He had previously attended classes at Vörðuskóli (passing landspróf, the national standard lower secondary school exam), Hlíðaskóli, Æfinga- og tilraunaskóli (of the Iceland´s School of Education), and Ísaksskóli.

 At Purdue (1986-1990), Jón Atli was a research assistant at the School of Electrical Engineering and Laboratory for Application of Remote Sensing (LARS).
 After completing his doctoral degree, Jón Atli was for six months a post-doc at Purdue.
 Before entering graduate studies, he was on the staff of the University of Iceland's Engineering Research Institute and a part-time teacher at the University of Iceland from 1984 to 1985.